MicrosoftDocs/power-automate-docs/articles/minit/how-to-start-with-minit-desktop-application.md

 - enduser
 ---

-# Install the Process Mining desktop app
+# Install Power Automate Process Mining

-Before you can start using the Process Mining desktop app, you need to install it from the process mining capability.
+Before you can start using Power Automate Process Mining, you need to install it on your desktop from the process mining capability.

 1. Sign in to [Power Automate](https://make.powerautomate.com).